Social Impact Artist Award

 - Live and/or work primarily in Denver.

-- At least 5 years’ experience creating original work in in at least one artistic discipline (e.g., dance, music, theatre, visual arts, design, crafts, film & media arts, literature, folk & traditional arts) in Denver.
+- At least 5 years experience creating original work in a variety of disciplines (e.g., dance, music, theatre, visual arts, design, crafts, photography, media arts, literature, folk & traditional arts) in Denver.

 - Have a deep commitment to social justice and community engagement through their artistic practice.

-- Artists collectives have a track record of working collaboratively on new work and are committed to completing the socially engaged project associated with the award.
+- Artist collectives have a track record of working collaboratively on new work and are committed to completing the socially engaged project associated with the award.

 Ineligible applicants include: